cgjeffries/DxCore/megaavr/extras/testCases/disableAllPeripherals_testCase/README.md

 # `disableAllPeripherals` Test Case
-This test case validates the `disableAllPeripherals` and `enableAllPeripherals` functions.
+This test case validates the `disableAllPeripheralsDuringSleep` and `enableAllPeripheralsDuringSleep` functions.

 ## Instructions
 1. Connect the Curiosity nano board to your computer